 17. Employees Only

 Unlike the name suggests, Employees Only is welcoming to all.
 A global bar sensation, you’ll find an Employee’s Only in Miami, Singapore and even Hong Kong.
-All your favourite cocktails feature on the menu, as well as a great selection of food from the kitchen.
+All your favourite cocktails feature on this Sydney bar’s menu, as well as a great selection of food from the kitchen.
 If you make it until the 3am close, you’ll be rewarded with a complimentary chicken soup.
 We know, very unique.

 Address: 9a Barrack St, Sydney NSW 2000